TanzeelTechie/Pizzas-Sales-Analysis-With--MYSQL/README.md

 ---

-## 👨‍💻 Author

-**Tanzeel**
-B.Com | MBA in HR & Finance
-Passionate about SQL, data analysis, and visualization.
-🚀 Experience in SolarWinds, DevOps, and data dashboarding tools.

----

 ## 📎 How to Use
+1. The Repository:

-1. Run `pizzas_sales.sql` to create tables.
+2. Run `pizzas_sales.sql` to create tables.
-2. Insert data into tables (manually or via CSV).
+3. Insert data into tables (manually or via CSV).
-3. Use other `.sql` files to perform analysis.
+4. Use other `.sql` files to perform analysis.
-4. Explore business metrics and visualize insights using SQL.
+5. Explore business metrics and visualize insights using SQL.

 ---